-Yet, I don’t.
-Why?
 Because I have these two hindrances called fear and control.
 Both work together to keep me powerless to let go.
-Letting go in any situation (for me) means that I run the risk of looking like a fool and being opened to criticism or , worse, rejection.
-I want to tell you that I am secure in who God has made me to be; truth is I falter.
+Letting go in any situation (for me) means that I run the risk of looking like a fool and being open to criticism or, worse, rejection.
+I want to tell you that I am secure in who God has made me be; the truth is I falter.

 Laying the foundation